craftercms/docs/source/getting-started/index.rst

 |hr|

-For more ways to install, please see the article :ref:`installation`.
+For more ways to install, please see the article :ref:`system-admin-installation`.

 -------------------------------
 Start Crafting Your Experiences